wdauenhauer13/aquire-analyze/README.md

 # Purpose

 The purpose of this aquire and analyze is to aquire two sets of text from comment sections, one coming from the Subreddit r/Gaming searching for keyword IGN and the other coming from r/IGN searching for keyword gaming.
 This invers of search was the bases for our analysis to see what patterns of text will be found.

+# Results and Conclusions

+Overall the data that we got out of this aquire was large, but we did not get full analysis on it.
+We did not do the sentiment analysis or deeper lexicon comparisons that we wanted between the two sets of text.
+Between Matt and I working on the Aquire and Marcus helping with the Analyze, we found some differences and basic conclusions between the text as in differences in word as well as different dependency formats when looking at the graphs as well as different entity names when looking at the visualizations.
+In the future I would like to use this dataset further for either my capstone or for personal use.
+We are disapointed that the analysis isn't deeper, but some analysis is there.